11 NCAC 04 .0509 ANNUAL CERTIFICATIONS

 (1) Be a member in good standing of the American Academy of Actuaries;

-(2) Be familiar with the standard of practice regarding life insurance policy illustrations;
+(2) Be knowledgeable of the standard of practice regarding life insurance policy illustrations;

 (3) Not have been found by the Commissioner, following appropriate notice and opportunity for hearing to have: